 So what can we do?
 If we agree that we have made an unacceptable mess of our lives then what course of action must we take to set things right?
 The solution for us is the same one that Jesus gave to Nicodemus.
 Our old lives are broken, stained and will never be good enough to be acceptable to a Holy God.
 We don’t just need a better life.
 We need a whole new and different life.

-So here we are with the same problem that perplexed Nicodemus two thousand years ago.
+We are confronted with the same problem that perplexed Nicodemus two thousand years ago.
 How can a person be born again?
-The response Jesus gave to Nicodemus when he posed this question was, "I tell you the truth, no one can enter the Kingdom of God unless he is born of water and the Spirit.
-Flesh gives birth to flesh, but the Spirit gives birth to spirit."
+The response Jesus gave to Nicodemus when he posed this question was, “I tell you the truth, no one can enter the Kingdom of God unless he is born of water and the Spirit.
+Flesh gives birth to flesh, but the Spirit gives birth to spirit.”

 To be born again is an absolutely impossible task for a human to accomplish.
 No amount of effort to knowledge could even bring us close.
 It would be simpler to turn wood into pure gold or fly to the moon on a skateboard than to work such a miracle.
 As John 1:13 states concerning the second birth; we are, “children born not of natural decent, nor of human decision or a husband’s will, but born of God.”

 John 1:12 says, “Bust as many as received Him, to them He gave the right to become the children of God, even to those who believe in His name“.

 I encourage you to choose to believe in that name even now.
 Choose to believe that Jesus is both completely capable and whole-heartedly willing to give you a brand new life.

 Remember as we began this discussion, God loved this whole world and everyone in it so much that He was willing to send His own dear son as a sacrifice for the sin that separates us from Him.
 Heaven would not have undertaken such a costly and painful endeavor if it were less that perfectly able to accomplish the desired goal.